 At the March 3, 2015 OB meeting a request was made from Byron Murgatroyd, OB member for an opinion from Seattle’s legal counsel on the appointment of the Alternate to the Board and the difference between the language in Exhibit IV of the contract and the Bylaws.
 (Attachment 2b)

-Requests for clarification on what Operating Board documents go to Seattle City Council and when the Operating Board would be apprised of their decision.
-(Attachment 2c)

 Does the OB want to formalize the process and amend the Bylaws to incorporate a structured nomination process for the selection of the Operating Board member and their Alternate?
 The Board can elect to revise the Bylaws now or wait until 2017 when the Board is up for its next re-evaluation.

 Key Policy Decisions: Approve the revised work plan.
 Review and clarify the role of the Alternate Board Member.
 Determine if the OB Bylaws should be amended for the categories structure nomination process.